About us

 Our standards identify the critical set of information needed for safe and high quality care.

-We support implementation of standards, helping front line staff to embed standards into everyday practice.
+We support implementation of standards, helping health and care staff embed standards into everyday practice.

 Our goal is that people will only have to share information once, and their records will be available in every care setting including at home.

 Our work is driven by our membership and by our involvement with public and patient bodies.
-All understand the critical importance of high quality care records.
-We work on standard development projects together in areas such as care planning, child health records, community pharmacy and outpatient letters.
+All our members understand the critical importance of high quality care records and we work together on standard development projects.

-Everyone agrees what information should be recorded at any stage of a person’s treatment to ensure high quality care can be provided.
-It also means that IT systems can be designed to share and retrieve the relevant information when it is needed across multiple services and care settings.
+We agree together what information should be recorded at each stage of a person’s treatment and care.
+Health and care IT systems can use our standards to enable timely information sharing across multiple services and care settings.

 Methodology wheel